hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 Packages for R can be installed from the [CRAN](http://cran.r-project.org/) package repository using the `install.packages` function.
 This function will download the source code from on the CRAN mirrors and install the package (and any dependencies) locally on your computer.

-An example is given below for the `ggplot2` package that will be required for some plots we will create later on.
-Run this code to install `ggplot2`.
+An example is given below for the `tidyverse` package that comes with the `ggplot2` package thar we will be using to create plots later on.
+Run this code to install `tidyverse`.

 ```r